 So what should I do instead?

 - Beverage packages - More and more cruise lines offer beverage packages that may be a great deal for some, but they're generally only helpful if you know you'll drink enough to at least break even.
-Calculate how much you think you'll spend on drinks, in total for your cruise, and then look at if the appropriate package would cost you more or less.
+In this article we provide information about packages offered by different lines, and help you calculate their value.

 - Tastings - This is a fun option.
 Most cruise lines offer tasting throughout the cruise.
 You can ask about them at guest services, and they're generally advertised in the daily schedule, or ever on signs at the bar.
 I've seen martini tasting, mixology classes, scotch tastings, and more.
 These can be fun, educational, and while they generally have a cost associated, you usually get far more bang for the buck than buying each of the drinks individually.